-The senior management of the Authority is structured to provide clear responsibility and accountability at both strategic (Corporate Management Group, CMG) and operational (Senior Manager) levels.
+The senior management of the Authority is structured to provide clear responsibility and accountability at both strategic (Corporate Leadership Team, CLT) and operational (Senior Manager) levels.
 The structure reflects the Authority's values and approach with management and services grouped by 'People', 'Place' and 'Us'.

-The CMG during 2019/20 comprised the Chief Executive, Deputy Chief Executive, Director of Housing, Finance Director (nominated in accordance with Section 151 of the Local Government Act 1972) and the Director of Democratic and Legal Services.
-In May 2020 the CMG was expanded to include a Director of Neighbourhood Services and Director of Community Services.
-Each has allocated responsibilities to ensure that there is a clear chain for decision-making and actions to implement those responsibilities.
+The CLT during 2020/21 comprised the Chief Executive, Deputy Chief Executive, Director of Housing, Director of Neighbourhood Services, Director of Community Services, Finance Director (nominated in accordance with Section 151 of the Local Government Act 1972) and the Director of Democratic and Legal Services.
+Each had allocated responsibilities to ensure a clear chain for decision-making and actions to implement those responsibilities.
 The Chief Executive is the Head of Paid Service under the terms of the Local Government & Housing Act 1989.
 The Director of Democratic and Legal Services is the designated Monitoring Officer and is responsible for ensuring that the Authority acts in accordance with the Constitution.